b4bergi/ctf-writeups/nahamcon-2021/AgentTesterV2.md

     'httpOnly': true
   }];
 ```
-We have blind SSRF which isn't of any use currently. :(
+We have blind SSRF which isn't currently of any use. :(

 # Failed attempts
 I tried letting the puppeteer browser (which has the admin cookie set) visit various pages but found nothing of use.
-After a while i noticed that since its headless browser and not just a request that is issued that
+After a while I noticed that since its headless browser and not just a request that is issued that
-i can let the admin visit a site that i created and execute arbitrary javascript on my page.
+i can let the admin visit a site that I created and execute arbitrary javascript on my page.

 When thinking of client side attacks the first thing that comes to mind is XSS.
-So i tried looking for reflected xss in the success/error parameters of the login page, but no luck since jinja escapes malicious characters.
+So I tried looking for reflected xss in the success/error parameters of the login page, but no luck since jinja escapes malicious characters.

-The second thing i thought of was **CSRF**.
+The second thing I thought of was **CSRF**.
 I can simply let send a post request to the **/debug** endpoint and gain code execution.
 I know that CORS blocks the response of the post call but I could still exfiltrate data using curl.

 ```javascript